Singing / Presenting

-Improve your Voice and Appearance with the Alexander Technique.
+Improve your Voice, Presentation Skills, Acting and Appearance with the Alexander Technique.

 The Alexander technique can help release tension in the body, allowing the voice to become fuller and freer.
 The Guardian, May 10th 2009